RameesJahan/chelakkedo/README.md

 **Test**

-You can use these fake numbers to fake login.
+You can use these fake numbers to fake login in [live preview](https://rameesjahan.github.io/chelakkedo/).

 | Numbers        | OTP           |
 | -------------- |:-------------:|